betsee/cellnition/README.rst

 Install
 =======

-Cellnition is easily installable with _pip, the standard package installer officially bundled with Python_:
+Cellnition is easily installable with pip_, the standard package installer officially bundled with Python_:

 .. code-block:: bash